Team-di-Sviluppo-UniSIR/GCode-Shaper-Parser/docs/gcode parser/README.md

 # Overview
 G-code Parser is built with the idea of being able to parse a simplified version of the original [G-code programming language](https://en.wikipedia.org/wiki/G-code) used to program CNC machines.
 The are some differences between the real G-code and the G-code which is parsed by this compiler, like:
 - G-code Parser requires a stricter order for the directives defined inside the N-blocks (*info_geometriche*-*info_tecnologiche*-*info_3M*)
 - G-code Parser is not parsing any rules concerning unit of measurement (like G94, G95, G96, G97).
-The parser is built considering G94 and G97 as default and they can't be changed
+The parser is built considering G94 and G97 as default and they can't be changed.
-- G-code Parser can't deal with arcs which are not exactly equal to 90 degrees

 A G-code specification is composed by an infinite number of N-blocks, each of them with same structure.
 Each block must begin with an **increasing** N-block number and the last block must containt the **M30** directive.
 The structure of a block is composed by 3 main structures that, if defined, must follow the following order:
 1. *info_geometriche*